 New Connection Information

-Download Connection Permit Request
+Download the 2023 Single Family Connection Permit Request Form

-Form to deliver, mail, email or fax to PAWSD
+to deliver, mail, or email to PAWSD

 100 Lyn Avenue